sighupio/fury-kubernetes-on-premises/README.md

 ## Compatibility

-This version is compatible with Kubernetes 1.27.6
+This version is compatible with Kubernetes 1.27.6 plus the complete list in the compatibility matrix.

 Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the module.